justin13601/AICancer/README.md

     </b>
     Training, Validation, & Testing Accuracies for Each Convolutional Neural Network
 </p>

+False negative results for both colon and lung were also low, indicating that the model would rarely ignore a cancerous scan.
+This is important, as false negative results could potentially cause the patient to have a false sense of security, and result in them seeking treatment much later when the cancer is much more serious.
+Our model avoids this crucial error.

 Drawbacks include a tendency to give a false positive result on colon images.
 The model frequently misdiagnosed healthy colon scans as having cancer.
 This could result in a healthy patient getting an additional scan or biopsy, which could be expensive or uncomfortable.
 Although this is less serious than false negative classification, it could have detrimental effects.